Why a checklist matters more than a brochure

 What follows is not a marketing checklist.
 It is the same set of questions an internal compliance officer would ask if they were auditing a new partner laboratory — translated into language a patient and their family can use.
 Every question has three parts: what to ask, what an acceptable answer looks like in writing, and the red flag that should make you walk away.

-Bring this checklist to every consultation, including ours.
+Bring this checklist to every consultation — whether you are evaluating a stem cell clinic in Cancún, elsewhere in Mexico, or anywhere abroad — including ours.
 We would rather lose a patient who got better answers somewhere else than treat a patient who chose us without doing this homework.
+(For how this applies specifically to COFEPRIS-regulated care in Cancún, see our stem cell safety guide.)

 Question 1 — Is the clinic regulated, and by whom?